 - Equipment of a size that requires placement in a room above the average square footage allocation for a lab

-- Equipment that is highly sensitive to high temperatures, necessitating space assignment on the northern side of Sieg Hall
+- Equipment that is highly sensitive to high temperatures, necessitating space assignment on the northern side of Sieg Building

 - Shared resources "nominally" assigned to a PI but used by multiple PIs and labs